joseperry/CMOS-OpAmp-gm-Id/README.md

 # Final Project - Two-Stage CMOS OpAmp Design with g<sub>m</sub>/I<sub>d</sub> methodology

+## Overview

+This project focuses on designing a two-stage CMOS operational amplifier (OpAmp) using the gm/Id methodology.
+The objective is to optimize power efficiency while achieving the required performance in terms of gain, bandwidth, phase margin, and slew rate.

+The process techonology used for this project is: 0.35&uo m CMOS C35

 ## Jury

 - President: [*to decide*](https://www.isel.pt/docentes/)
 - Examiner: [*to decide*](https://www.isel.pt/docentes/)
 - Advisor: [Vitor Costa](https://www.isel.pt/docentes/vitor-manuel-da-silva-costa)

-## Overview

-This project focuses on designing a two-stage CMOS operational amplifier (OpAmp) using the gm/Id methodology.
-The objective is to optimize power efficiency while achieving the required performance in terms of gain, bandwidth, phase margin, and slew rate.

 ## 🎯 Objectives